 I hope Medium will give them the larger audience they seek.
 It’s a risk.
 What if their blogs don’t get that outside traffic after I get their hopes up?
 What if this year’s group of students struggles to post interesting thoughts and discoveries?
 What if they hate blogging?
 What if I set it up incorrectly?
 What if it makes me look like a bad teacher?

 So much of how I teach encourages students to learn from their failures, to develop resiliency.
-Truth is, I spend so much time trying to make sure everything is perfect for my classes — to avoid failing in front of my students — that I don’t model enough how I learn from my mistakes and what it means to truly take a risk.
+Truth is, I spend so much time trying to make sure everything is perfect for my classes — to avoid failing in front of my students or covering it up when I do— that I don’t model enough how I learn from my mistakes and what it means to truly take a risk.

 So we’re going big.
 I will introduce Explore to my new group of freshmen next week, and few weeks after that, you should start seeing their posts appear in this publication.
 Please feel free to reply, to clap (by clicking the clap icon) and to share with others.